HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 To do this, we are going to work with two datasets:
-- A [map showing the ethnic and linguistic makeup of Europe](https://iiif.lib.harvard.edu/manifests/view/ids:495027666) in 1910, before the war.
+- A [map showing nationalities in Poland](https://digitalcollections.library.harvard.edu/catalog/990152910700203941) in 1919.
 We have already georeferenced the map, so it lines up nicely with our other data.

 - A vector dataset of the newly established or contested territories after WWI.
 We created this dataset by georeferencing a map titled, [The Summary of the Treaty of Peace](https://iiif.lib.harvard.edu/manifests/view/ids:495027669e) and tracing the relevant post-war territories.
 We also assigned qualitative information to each territory noted on the margins of the historical map document.